Skip to content

 • Payload: 25 kg (55 lbs)

-• Battery: Hot-swappable packs with 4-hour runtime each
+• Battery: Hot-swappable packs, 4-hour runtime each

 • Actuators: Electric linear actuators for human-like movement